genzorr/reinforce-drone/README.md

 We can see that with baseline, the training process is faster.
 Probably, without baseline we may achieve similar results, but it would take more epochs to converge.

-> With defined hyperparameters parameters, the agent is able to reach the target in under `100` steps, in 100% of cases, assuming limitations of static obstacles, static target and low-variable start position.
+**Result:** With defined hyperparameters parameters, the agent is able to reach the target in under `100` steps, in 100% of cases, assuming limitations of static obstacles, static target and low-variable start position.
-> However, without baseline, the agent reaches the target in around 50% of cases.
+However, without baseline, the agent reaches the target in around 50% of cases.

 Trajectory of the agent when trained with baseline: